DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-## Creating Static IP Addressesd
+## Creating Static IP Addresses

 <br>
 <br>

-I will be creating a static IP Address for my server which host my domain controller so that my Virtual Machines that host PCs for the helpdesk and user account can connect to the domain.
+I will create a static IP address for my server, which hosts my domain controller, so that my virtual machines, which host the helpdesk PCs and user accounts, can connect to the domain.
 <br>
 <br>

-1. Go to the start windows button and search for "Control Panel".
+1. Click the Start button and search for 'Control Panel'.
    <br>
    <br>